bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 I prefer using Overleaf for all of my LaTeX compilation and I recommend it strongly since Johns Hopkins provides the premium account to all students for Overleaf.
 Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), and tracks history.
 You can recover files if you break them (hopefully you won't).
 Follow one of the three approaches for getting started with this project on Overleaf.

 - To use it directly on Overleaf, [open the template here](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).
 Then click on **Open as Template** and proceed from there to go through the template and edit it.
+However, please note that Overleaf may not have the latest version of the project.
+It might be better to use the following approaches.

 - If the Overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.
 Continue...